glutanimate/review-heatmap/docs/description.md

 **COMPATIBILITY**

-Initial tests have shown this add-on to both work on Anki 2.0.x and Anki 2.1.x.
-However, as the Anki 2.1.x line of releases is still in beta, I cannot provide any kind of official support for this platform. **Please do not report issues with Anki 2.1 in the review section below**.
-Instead, please report all issues you encounter on [GitHub](https://github.com/glutanimate/review-heatmap/issues).
-As I'm not using Anki 2.1.x myself it might take me a while to address them.
+This add-on is designed to work both on Anki 2.0 and Anki 2.1.
+However, as Anki 2.1 is still being tested it is possible that a future beta release will break 2.1 compatibility. **Please do not report issues with Anki 2.1 in the review section below**.
+Instead, please report all issues you encounter on [GitHub](https://github.com/glutanimate/hierarchical-tags/issues).

 **VIDEO DEMONSTRATION**